7 Bad Product Design Examples That Doom Startups—And How to Avoid Them

 Previous Role

-Lead Product DesignerPREVIOUSLY AT
+Lead Product DesignerPreviously At

 Young companies can’t afford to make mistakes: An estimated 90% of startups fail, according to the research and policy advisory group Startup Genome.
 That’s not because they have bad ideas, but because they execute them poorly, without setting a clear product design vision and adequately satisfying user needs and market expectations.
 In my experience, this is how good—even ingenious—ideas can fail miserably.